welpo/tabi/content/blog/mastering-tabi-settings/index.md

 - `service`: Specifies which analytics service to use.
 Supported options are `"goatcounter"`, `"umami"`, and `"plausible"`.

 - `id`: The unique identifier for your analytics service.
 This varies based on the service:
   - For GoatCounter, it's the code chosen during signup.
-Self-hosted instances don't require this field.
+Self-hosted instances of GoatCounter don't require this field.
   - For Umami, it's the website ID.
   - For Plausible, it's the domain name.